kafkas/firewalk/packages/admin/README.md

   },
   (snap) => snap.data().postedAt !== undefined // Ignore if it doesn't have a `postedAt` field );
-console.log(`Successfully updated ${migratedDocCount} users!`);
+console.log(`Updated ${migratedDocCount} posts!`);
 ```

 ## [API](./docs/API.md)

+When using Firecode, there are 2 kinds of objects that you need to be familiar with: traverser and migrator.
+A **traverser** is an object that walks you through a collection of documents (or more generally a [Traversable](./docs/API.md#Traversable)).
+A **migrator** is a convenience object that lets you easily write to documents within a given traversable.
+It uses a traverser to do that.

 You can find the full API reference for `@firecode/admin` [here](./docs/API.md).
 Here are the core functions that this library provides.

 ### [createBatchMigrator](./docs/API.md#createBatchMigrator)

-Creates a batch migrator object that facilitates Firestore collection migrations.
+Creates a migrator that facilitates database migrations.
+You can either pass your own traverser to the migrator or let it create a default traverser with your desired traversal config.
 This migrator uses batch writes when writing to docs so the entire operation will fail if a single write isn't successful.

 ### [createTraverser](./docs/API.md#createTraverser)